 Surface mining works only when the coal seam is near the surface.
 It is, however, usually more cost-effective than underground mining and requires fewer workers to produce the same quantity of coal.
 And the industry reports that 90% or more of the coal is recovered, a higher proportion than from underground mining.
 Recall also that from a previous lesson that the EROI of surface-mined coal is higher than underground mines.

-The optional (6:43) video below from PBS provides a good sense of the scale of the largest mine in the U.S., the Black Thunder surface mine in the Powder River Basin in Wyoming.
+The (6:43) video below from PBS provides a good sense of the scale of the largest mine in the U.S., the Black Thunder surface mine in the Powder River Basin in Wyoming.

 PRESENTER: Coal.
 This one critical resource supplies nearly half of America's electricity.
 And this is the biggest coal mining operation in the country.
 The Black Thunder Mine in Wyoming's Powder River basin.